April 17, 2026

 Reusing Scrap Material From the Dinette

-I wanted the new console to look like it came installed from the factory.
+Using scrap materials from the old dinette, I was able to make it match the existing cabinets perfectly.
+It looked like it came installed from the factory.
 Matching the exact finish and material of the fake wood cabinets and countertop would have been difficult if had used new materials.
-So I decided to use parts of the old dinette for this build.

 Here’s what I reused:

-1. I made the side table out of the dinette table top
+1. The side table was made from the dinette table top

 2. I wrapped the console body with wood paneling from the dinette